GBM1228/Data-Analysis-and-Visualization-Using-Excel/README.md

 *  Formatted the data into a table structure.
 * Converted data types to ensure consistency

-The dataset Gen Z Career Aspiration dataset has 29 columns and 3918 rows.
+The Gen Z Career Aspiration dataset has 29 columns and 3918 rows.

 #